Learning fluid physics from highly turbulent data using sparse physics-informed discovery of empirical relations

-In order to identify the evolution equation for the vorticity $\omega=\nabla\times{\bi u}$, \cite{rudy2017} used a library analogous to \eqref{eq:rank1} that was constructed using a brute-force approach ignoring the symmetries of the problem.
+In order to identify the evolution equation for the vorticity $\omega=\nabla\times{\bi u}$, \citet{rudy2017} used a library analogous to $\mathcal{L}_1$ that was constructed using a brute-force approach ignoring the symmetries of the problem.
 The terms that were chosen by the authors included $\partial_t\omega$ as well as ``polynomial terms of vorticity and all velocity components up to second degree, multiplied by derivatives of the vorticity up to second order,'' yielding a set of $N=1+(1+2d+d(d-1)/2)^2$ terms in $d$ spatial dimensions.
-For the three-dimensional geometry considered here, the corresponding library would contain 101 distinct terms, almost an order of magnitude more than what is included in our more physically comprehensive library \eqref{eq:rank1}, which was constructed using symmetry constraints.
+For the three-dimensional geometry considered here, the corresponding library would contain 101 distinct terms, almost an order of magnitude more than what is included in our more physically comprehensive library $\mathcal{L}_1$, which was constructed using symmetry constraints.
 In fact, incorporating knowledge of the Galilean invariance in our system would have allowed for an even more compact library to be used without loss of expressivity.